Contrast-Security-OSS/docs/content/installation/java/server/Vertx.md

 -->

-## Get Started with Vert.x

-Support of the Vert.x framework within the Java Agent is based on the Contrast Netty implementation, specifically the ability to follow key data events through Vert.x's messaging system.
+Support of the Vert.x framework within the Java agent is based on the Contrast Netty implementation, specifically the ability to follow key data events through Vert.x's messaging system.

-### Configure Vert.x web applications with the Java agent
+## Configure Vert.x Applications with the Java Agent

 The simplest approach for configuring the Contrast Java agent with a Vert.x web application is to package the web application as a standalone or fat JAR.
 You can do this by including the following plugin in the *POM.xml* file: